MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/partners-step-by-step-guide.md

 ## 2. Ensure you have a title created in Partner Center or XDP

 Every Xbox Live title must be defined in Partner Center or the Xbox Developer Portal (XDP) before you will be able to sign-in and make Xbox Live Service calls.
-[Creating A New Title](create-a-new-title.md) will show you how to do this.
+To do this, see [Creating A New Title](create-a-new-title.md).

 ## 3. Follow the appropriate guide to setup your IDE or Game Engine